evgenyneu/Auk/README.md

 ## Usage

+import Auk

+Add `import Auk` to your source code if you used Carthage or CocoaPods setup methods.
 Auk extends UIScrollView class by creating the `auk` property that you can use for showing images.

 ```Swift
 // Show remote image